thisisanalyst/CSS-Practice/README.md

 # CSS-Practice

-This repository contains HTML & CSS based designed Profile Card and a login page.
+This repository contains Profile Card and a login page designed on using HTML & CSS.

 You can click the links to see it in your own browser: